EDIflyer/linux-notes/docs/server-setup/docker_setup.md

     ```
 Add to nginx proxy manager as usual (forward hostname `dozzle` and port `8080`), but with the addition of `proxy_read_timeout 30m;` in the advanced settings tab to minimise the issue of the default 60s proxy timeout causing [repeat log entries](https://github.com/amir20/dozzle/issues/1404).

-To view log files that are written to disk create an `alpine` container and `tail` the log file to a shared volume [Dozzle documentaiton](https://dozzle.dev/guide/log-files-on-disk).
+To view log files that are written to disk create an `alpine` container and `tail` the log file to a shared volume [Dozzle documentation](https://dozzle.dev/guide/log-files-on-disk).
 Also note the [Docker maintains its own logs](https://github.com/amir20/dozzle/issues/2691) so with the weekly reset the container has to be recreated.
-??? example "docker-compose/dozzle-from-file.yml"
+??? example Docker compose "diskmonitor_stream.yml"
     ``` yaml linenums="1" hl_lines="4 7"
-    --8<-- "docs/server-setup/docker-compose/dozzle-from-file.yml"
+    --8<-- "docs/server-setup/scripts/diskmonitor_stream.yml"
     ```

 ## Filebrowser